-Toilet use is the intended outcome of the Improving H.A.B.I.T. intervention.
-Our intervention was targeted towards increasing the intent to use, and habit of using, a toilet amongst members of households within our study sample.
-The sampling frame is restricted to households which have a functional twin-pit latrine.
-The study design is also tailored to capture any difference in intrahousehold toilet use.
-We have included a hypothesis that the intervention will impact the safe disposal of child faeces (H2c).
+Toilet use is the intended outcome of the Improving HABIT intervention.
+Our intervention was targeted towards increasing the intention to use, and the habit of using, a toilet amongst members of households within our study sample.
+The sampling frame is restricted to households that have a functional twin-pit latrine.
+The study design is also tailored to capture any difference in intra-household toilet use.
+We have included a hypothesis that the intervention will have an impact on the safe disposal of child faeces (Primary hypothesis 2c).
 While our study was not powered to test this hypothesis, we will explore this indicator as an outcome to test whether toilet use amongst adults translates into positive outcomes for their children.

-We have listed the primary hypotheses, intermediate hypotheses, and corresponding evaluation questions for this study below:
+We have listed the primary hypotheses, intermediate hypotheses and corresponding evaluation questions for this study below: